 Details of those holding a personal licence with Runnymede are contained in

-There are different rules for the supply of alcohol under a 'Club Premises Certificate' or 'Temporary Event Notice'.
-Personal Licences are 'portable' between premises throughout England and Wales, allowing the license holder to sell or authorise the sale of alcohol for consumption on or off any premises with a Premises Licence.
+Personal Licences are 'portable' between premises throughout England and Wales, allowing the licence holder to sell or authorise the sale of alcohol for consumption on or off any premises with a Premises Licence.

-Since 1 April 2015 personal licence holders no longer need to renew their licence every ten years.
-Personal licences are now valid for an unlimited period of time, however you must still inform the local authority who issued the personal licence of any changes to your name or address.
+Personal licences are valid for an unlimited period of time, however you must still inform the local authority who issued the personal licence of any change of name or address.

 Who can apply for a Personal Licence?